-Kowalski (Barry Newman) bets a friend that he will deliver a car – a supercharged white 1970 Dodge Challenger – from Denver to San Francisco in 15 hours.
+Kowalski (Barry Newman) has just driven 1,500 miles non-stop from Califonia to Denver, Colorado to deliver a car.
+Pausing long enough to grab a supply of benzedrine, he bets a friend that he will deliver a supercharged white 1970 Dodge Challenger from Denver to San Francisco in 15 hours.

-Stopping long enough to pick up the pills he needs to keep going, he hits the road, fast.
-When police attempt to stop him, he goes faster still.
+He is determined to let nothing stand in his way and he hits the road, fast.
+When the police attempt to stop him, he goes faster still.

-Incidents on the journey remind him of his past and a series of flashbacks provide elliptical glimpses of his past as a disillusioned cop, racing driver, and doomed lover.
+Incidents on the journey remind him of his past and a series of flashbacks provide elliptical glimpses of his past as a racing driver, a disillusioned cop who couldn’t stand the corruption and brutality of his colleagues, and a doomed lover.

 Kowalski’s desert journey takes in side-trips involving faith, sex, friendship, and – in a sequence involving Charlotte Rampling as a hooded hitchhiker – death.